NimbleBoxAI/nbox/docs/source/index.rst

 Welcome to nbox's documentation!
 ================================

+..

+   Good documentation is always a work in silence and progress.

 Hi, there 👾!

 NimbleBox.ai started to reduce entry barrier to production grade AI workloads for developers.
 We started that by introducing our `platform <https://docs.nimblebox.ai/>`_\ , and now with our SDK nbox.
 Inference of models is the most common operation we see on our platform, and is a bottleneck for non-ML developers who just want to use that as a function and don't want to setup a pipeline.